Are Contact Forms Outdated?

 - How organized and hygienic you want that data to be

 If you don’t care about the data you are collecting, then sure, go ahead and rely on good, ol’ email or phone.
-However, if you do care about the information you are collecting, a WordPress contact form (or a form on any other CMS) will definitely help.
+However, if you do care about the information you are collecting, a contact form will definitely help.